DylanYu/NLP/README.md

 This program also provides a GUI mode built on [wxPython](http://www.wxpython.org/), a cross-platform GUI library with Python programming language.
 Please install wxPython 2.8 version to support the GUI mode.

+##Resources

+You must not miss [The Porter Stemming Algorithm](http://tartarus.org/martin/PorterStemmer/), which is recommended by *Hang Qian*.

 ##License

 This program is distributed under GNU General Public License.